clevelandhighschoolcs/p4mawpup-Simon-ster/README.md

 3._Code will run as long as the original modules that came with the install package are present_

-4.Copy parser.py code into text editor and run with a command-line interface
+4.Copy parser.py code into text editor and run with a command-line interface inside a virtual environment

 # Notes